dhamma1991/milestone-project-4/README.md

 Experience is gained through completing tasks.
 The amount of experience gained depends on the difficulty of the tasks, with more difficult tasks granting more experience.
 At every level, users must reach a certain experience threshold in order to gain the next level.
 The experience threshold gradually gets higher as the user gains levels, with the experience threshold for level 1 being 100, level 2 being 200, level 3 being 300 and so on.
 Once the user reaches a new level, their experience is reset to 0 and their hitpoints are restored to 100.

+### 3.3.
+Tasks
-3. A tasks page containing daily tasks that the user creates, that the user can mark as done.
+The tasks page contains daily tasks that the user creates that the user can mark as done.
 At a specified point in time (currently 0:00 UTC) the user’s tasks ‘refresh’, and are marked as not done ready for the start of a new day.
 Any tasks not done mean the user loses hitpoints.

 It should be noted that the task refresh system is only active on the days that the user is.
 For example, if the user does not log in to the app for 3 days, this does not mean that they lose 3 days’ worth of hitpoints.
 This was implemented to ensure that the user is not punished too much if they are unable or unwilling to log in to the app for a sustained period of time.

+### 3.4.
+Add and Edit Task Forms
-4. Forms to both edit and add new daily tasks.
-Users are able to give the task a name, some optional tasks notes, and a difficulty.
+Users are able to use forms within the app to both add and edit tasks.
+Users can give tasks a name, some optional tasks notes, and a difficulty.
 The task difficulty can be picked by the user from 4 options; easy, medium, hard and ambitious, representing 10, 20, 30, and 40 xp gain and hp loss respectively.
 Tasks can be edited at any time and the difficulty adjusted with no limitations or penalties.

-5. Integration with Stripe payment processing.
+### 3.5.
+Integration with Stripe
+Stripe payment processing is used to facilitate payment processing within the app.
 This integration is fairly basic, and consists of the user being able to donate a pre-defined amount (5 USD) to the developers of the app as a thank you for their hard work.
 Users who donate have their username added to a thank you list that is displayed on donate.html.

 ## 4. Features Left to Implement
 Some features are left open to the idea of implementation but were not featured in this release.